 Bear in mind that schemes in Gibraltar are regulated by the Gibraltar Financial Services Commission.
 This may mean that firms and schemes in Gibraltar are subject to different regulatory criteria than UK pension providers.

-QROPS outside the UK, EEA, or Gibraltar
+QROPS outside the UK, European Economic Area, or Gibraltar

 You’ll also face a 25% tax charge if you transfer to a QROPS outside of the UK, EEA, or Gibraltar unless you live in the country where the QROPS is based.